 To do an overhead or shoulder press with free weights, begin with elbows bent and weights at shoulders.
 Slowly reach toward the ceiling, keeping the elbows under the hands and the shoulders away from the ears.

 6. Upper-Body Vertical Pulling Movement.

+This motion is best performed on a cable machine.
+Sitting straight with a neutral spine, slowly pull the bar down past the face and toward the chest.
 Only go as far as you can without leaning back, and control the weight on the way back up.